-Sections 1 through 4 below summarize the findings from the study in issue statements and describe the associated recommendations to address the issue.
-Section 5 presents the recommendations in a table format showing different aspects of each recommendation, including potential implementation timeframe, relationship to the Workplan 2012-2042, City department responsible for implementation, and the relationship of Summary Recommendations to Parts of the project report for reference.
+Sections 1 through 4 below summarize the findings from the study in issue statements and describe the associated recommendation to address the issue.
+Section 5 presents the recommendations in a table format showing different aspects of each recommendation, including potential implementation timeframe, relationship to the Workplan 2012-2042, and City department responsible for implementation.